-Do you turn to God only when you are disturbed by your experience?
-Inquiring only to satisfy your curiosity?
-This is what Moses did at the burning bush, but God arrested Moses’ cares and attention.
-In this sermon from Exodus 3:3, Dr. Martin Lloyd-Jones addresses this fatally casual approach to God.
-Often times, Lloyd-Jones states, we address God out of exhaustion or need.
-He corrects this saying we must always begin with God.
-He is the root of all things!
-What a transformation that would take place if we applied God to our experience rather than appealing our experiences to God.
-Indeed, The Doctor shows us that the main business of Christianity is Christ’s death on the cross bringing us face to face with God.
-God is so pure that he cannot look upon sin, but because of salvation we can enter his presence.
-Not only this, but God’s plan for salvation is certain, as we see in this passage.
-He sees our sorrows and acts like he did for the Israelites.
-Turn to God in full attention to him.
-His purposes are good and he has cared for our greatest need so that we might dwell in his presence rather than address him only when we must.
+Christians must be careful not to turn to God only when they are disturbed by an experience or to satisfy curiosity.
+This is what Moses did at the burning bush, but God arrested Moses’s cares and attention.
+In this sermon from Exodus 3:3 titled “It is God Who Acts,” Dr. Martin Lloyd-Jones addresses this fatally casual approach to God.
+He states how often Christians address God out of exhaustion or need.
+He corrects this by saying that Christians must always begin with God as He is the root of all things.
+What a transformation would take place if Christians applied God to their experience rather than appealing their experiences to God.
+Indeed, Dr. Lloyd-Jones shows that the main business of Christianity is Christ’s death on the cross that brings His people face to face with God.
+God is so pure that He cannot look upon sin, but because of salvation the Christian can enter His presence.
+Not only this, but God’s plan for salvation is certain, as seen in this passage.
+He sees the Christian’s sorrows and acts as He did for the Israelites.
+Dr. Lloyd-Jones encourages turning to God in full attention as His purposes are good and He has cared for the greatest need so that His people might dwell in His presence rather than address Him only when they must.

 3So Moses said, “I must turn aside and see this marvelous sight, why the bush is not burning up!”

 Exodus 3:3, King James Version (KJV)